-As walkers and lovers of nature we find ourselves in the great outdoors frequently, but as the spring sets in and summer days are promised, those of us that suffer with hay fever can’t quite get as excited.
+As walkers and lovers of nature, we find ourselves in the great outdoors frequently, but as the spring sets in and summer days are promised, those of us who suffer from hay fever can’t quite get as excited.

 Put Vaseline Around Your Nose

 It may sound a little odd but if you put some Vaseline around your nostrils it can trap pollen which can then be wiped away rather than you breathing it in.